Aosta: Main sights

-Ancient remains

 The ancient town walls of Augusta Prætoria Salassorum are still preserved almost in their entirety, enclosing a rectangle 724 by 572 m.
 They are 6.4 m high, built of concrete faced with small blocks of stone.
 At the bottom, the walls are nearly 2.75 m thick, and at the top 1.83 m.

 Towers stand at angles to the enceinte and others are positioned at intervals, with two at each of the four gates, making twenty towers in total.
 They are roughly 6.5 m square, and project 4.3 m from the wall.
 Of the 20 original towers, the following are well preserved: